 Questions about financial aid should be directed to firstname.lastname@example.org

 Students are expected to successfully complete 50% of the credits for which they register.
 At any point at which they are comprehensively below this threshold, they will be considered not making satisfactory academic progress.

 Complaints Handling Policy:

 The Complaints Handling Procedure (CHP) reflects Glasgow Caledonian New York College’s (GCNYC or ‘the College’) commitment to valuing complaints.
 Students, recent students, applicants and members of the public should feel free to raise matters of concern without risk of disadvantage.
 Our aim is to resolve issues of dissatisfaction as close to the initial point of contact as possible and to conduct thorough and fair investigations of complaints so that, where appropriate, we can make evidence-based decisions on the facts of each individual case.
-The Policy can be viewed in The GCNYC College Catalog. <INSERT LINK TO CATALOG PAGE OF THE OFFICE OF THE REGISTRAR SECTION>
+The Policy can be viewed in the GCNYC Catalog.

 Glasgow Caledonian New York College does not discriminate on the basis of race, color, creed, religion, national origin, disability, political affiliation, age, sexual orientation, arrest record, veteran or marital status in its education programs or activities, including employment and admissions.